 If there was asymmetry noted between the breasts, Dr. Matas may adjust the fill volume of one or both implants to compensate for this difference.
 Once the implants are properly positioned and he is satisfied with the appearance of both breasts, the incision is closed using several layers of dissolvable sutures.
 A butterfly is used on the skin’s surface, so there are no visible sutures.
 The procedure takes approximately 2 hours and is typically performed as an outpatient surgery under general anesthesia.

-Initially, you may feel tightness in your chest due to your skin adjusting to your new breast size.
+Initially, you may feel tightness in your chest due to your skin adjusting to your new breast size and post operative muscle tightness.
 There will also likely be bruising, mild swelling, and sensitivity to physical contact.
 The day following surgery, you will be asked to perform several breast massage techniques that will help your implants shift into desired position.

 Implants placed under the muscle may cause more discomfort than over the muscle, and you may have to restrict arm motion for a few days.
 Some patients experience a temporary change in nipple sensation, though this is usually resolved within a matter or days or weeks.
 Most patients return to office work within 5-7 days, although you should avoid any strenuous activities that raise your pulse and blood pressure for at least 2 weeks.
 Strenuous upper body activities, such as tennis, weightlifting, or water-skiing, typically can be resumed after about 6 weeks.